-FAILURE TO COMPLETE WORK ON TIME
+FAILURE TO COMPLETE A WORK ORDER ON TIME

-Should the Contractor fail to complete a work order on time, or such extended time as may have been allowed by the Department, a monetary deduction equal to \$75.00 per day per work order will be applied to monies due or that may become due the Contractor.
+Should the Contractor fail to complete a work order on time, or such extended time as may have been allowed by the Department, the Contractor shall be liable to the Department, not as a penalty, but as liquidated damages in the amount of \$75.00 per calendar day of overrun per work order, rather than the amount indicated in Article 108.09, of the "Standard Specifications for Road and Bridge Construction".

 A calendar day shall be defined as any day on the calendar.
-No calendar day will be counted under the following For the purpose of calculating the monetary deduction, a day shall be any calendar day (or portion of) excluding the following:
+No calendar day will be counted under the following conditions: